See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 Since 1987, Nikki Giovanni has taught writing and literature at Virginia Tech, where she is a distinguished professor.
 As a devoted and passionate writer, teacher, and speaker, she inspires not only her students but also readers and audiences nationwide.
 Her album Truth Is on Its Way, in which she reads her poetry against a background of gospel music, was a top 100 album and was named Best Spoken Word Album by the National Association of Radio and Television Announcers.
 The Nikki Giovanni Poetry Collection, a spoken-word CD, was a finalist for the 2003 Grammy Award in the category of spoken word.

-If you are interested in making a donation to the Dr. Martin Luther King, Jr. Scholarship (General Scholarships, EM010), please click here.
+Donate today to the Dr. Martin Luther King, Jr. Scholarship (General Scholarships, EM010).